 Known as the center of natural beauty of Izmir, Ildırı Village in Cesme is home to a mesmerizing beauty where history and nature intertwine.

-The village of Ildırı houses the ancient city of Erythrai and, according to legend, one of the settlements that Homer called "the most beautiful place for sunsets".
-With its beaches, historical elements, peaceful atmosphere and unspoilt country life, Ildırı is one of the must-visit places.
+Ildırı Village houses the ancient city Erythrai and according to legend, one of the settlements that Homer called "the most beautiful place for sunsets".
+With its beaches, historical elements, peaceful atmosphere and unspoilt rural life, Ildırı is one of the must-visit places.

 16. Flower Village (Çiçekli Köy) – Yakaköy